Understanding Our Lineage – Pt. 6 – Who Was Linji Yixuan?

 It's like opening up the shell, peering out the shell, and then casting off the shell and allowing a new outer appearance.

-Understanding Our Lineage - Pt.
-1
+Understanding Our Lineage 1 - Eido Roshi to Hakuin

 Jun Po Roshi to Hakuin Ekaku